unixvoid/OSH_Picker/README.md

 - Then randomly samples projects until finding a match
 - Each project check requires fetching one webpage (~40-50KB)
 - Typically finds a match within 5-15 requests for common filters

+## Caching

+The script automatically caches the sitemap to `.sitemap_cache/sitemap.json`.
+The cache is considered fresh for 30 minutes.

+- **First run**: Fetches sitemap from OSHPark and saves to cache
+- **Subsequent runs (within 30 minutes)**: Uses cached sitemap (skips network request entirely)
+- **After 30 minutes**: Automatically refreshes the cache with fresh data from OSHPark

+This dramatically reduces query load and improves performance for repeated runs.

 ## Limitations